HeardLibrary/workshops/Makerspaces/makerspaces.md

 Makerspaces are extremely diverse.
 One will look very different from the next.
 Some are commercial and operate on a business-model (i.e. you pay to be a member, and use the space for dedicated projects).
 Others are pop-up style, or mobile, and aren't intended to be permanent.
 There are examples of heavy-duty labs with expensive, high-tech gear.
-And, of course, there are also low-tech labs that make things out of cheap, easily readible materials like legos, K'nex, batteries and simple motors, cardboard boxes, and recycled materials.
+And, of course, there are also low-tech labs that make things out of cheap, easily readible materials like legos, Knex, batteries and simple motors, cardboard boxes, and recycled materials.

 The [makerspace.com](http://makerspace.com/) website has a fairly current [directory of makerspaces](http://spaces.makerspace.com/makerspace-directory)